 - Focus on details like principal diagnosis and medication reports as well as high-dollar charges

-If you do face a RAC audit, make sure to call in the help of an outside billing and coding specialist.
-Most importantly though, going forward, learn to view your internal audits as an investment.
+If you do face a RAC audit, call in the help of an outside billing and coding specialist.
+In the future, learn to view your internal audits as an investment.

 Tips for Small Practices

-As billing becomes more complex, a deliberate and strategic approach to billing and coding audits will be necessary for every medical practice.
-Managers of small practices should be working to assemble their healthcare audit arsenal today and partnering with skilled professionals dedicated to getting great ROI on their audit investment.
-We’d love to be a part of your medical billing audit services team.
+As billing becomes more complex, a deliberate, strategic approach to billing and coding audits will be necessary for every medical practice.
+Managers of small practices should assemble their healthcare audit arsenal today and partner with skilled professionals dedicated to getting great ROI on their audit investment.